Peter-T-Ruehr/Adaptive_decoupling_insects/README.md

-# Adaptive decoupling earwigs stoneflies
+# Adaptive decoupling in earwigs and stoneflies.

-Code used for the analyses described in the manuscript "No adaptive decoupling in two metamorphosing insect lineages".
+Code used for the analyses described in the manuscript "Adult morphology is driven by juvenile ecology in two insect lineages".